Lee Brockhurst

-Lee Brockhurst, sometimes known locally as just Brockhurst, is a village and former civil parish, now in the parish of Moreton Corbet and Lee Brockhurst in the ceremonial county of Shropshire, England.
+Lee Brockhurst is a village and former civil parish, now in the parish of Moreton Corbet and Lee Brockhurst, in the Shropshire district, in the ceremonial county of Shropshire, England.
 It is situated around 11 miles north-northeast of the county town of Shrewsbury.
+In 1961 the parish had a population of 120.
+On 1 April 1988 the parish was abolished to form "Moreton Corbet & Lee Brockhurst".

 The River Roden flows nearby to the hamlet.

-In 1870, the village had a population of 133.